Create Your Own NET.

 (2.)
 A prism with a square base of sides 2 cm, and the height is 3 cm.

-(A).
-Here are the nets of three cardboard boxes – all rectangular prisms.
+Here below are the nets of three cardboard boxes – all rectangular prisms.
 The boxes will be packed with 1-centimeter cubes.
 All lengths are in centimeters.

-(1).
-Compare the surface areas of the boxes.
+(1.)
 Which box will use the least cardboard?
-Show your reasoning.
+Use on the applet to show your reasoning.

-(2).
-Now compare the volumes of these boxes in cubic centimeters.
+(2.)
 Which box will hold the most 1-centimeter cubes?
-Show your reasoning.
+Use on the applet to show your reasoning.